-Bali Wellness Experiences That Will Help You Feel Renewed for 2021 - NOW!
+Bali Wellness Experiences That Will Help You Feel Renewed for 2022 - NOW!
 Bali

 Float tanks have been deemed as the ultimate meditation tool.
 Not only is it therapeutic for the mind though, the effortless floating decompresses the whole body allowing it to fully relax and rejuvenate – it does wonders for those looking to treat sleep disorders or are dealing with high stress environments on a regular basis.

 Terapung Float Club in Seminyak is Bali’s first premier floatation centre, a four-storey sanctuary with six private float rooms featuring open top tubs.
+They also feature an Ice Bath and Sauna facility, a yoga room and zen lounge for post-session relaxation.
+Currently open all days except Wednesdays.
 More Information.

 Make a total break from all distractions of modern life at one of Bali’s silent retreats.
 As the name suggests, these are destinations where silence is sought after – no one may speak, and in some cases no reading or writing are permitted.